bthyreau/parcelcortex/README.md

 It is possible to symlink `parcel_t1mri.sh` anywhere in the PATH

-To setup a ANTs environment, get it from http://stnava.github.io/ANTs/ (or alternatively, from a docker container).
-The 2.1.0 binaries are known to work.
+Otherwise, to setup a ANTs environment, get it from http://stnava.github.io/ANTs/ (or alternatively, from a docker container).
+The 2.1.0+ binaries are known to work.

-The simplest way to install the rest from scratch is to use a Anaconda or virtualenv environment using Python >3.5, then
+A traditional way to install the environment from scratch is to use a Anaconda or virtualenv environment using Python >3.5, then
 * install numpy, scipy, if not installed (`conda install scipy` or `pip install scipy`)
 * install nibabel, available on pip (`pip install nibabel`)
-* install pytorch ( > 1.0.0, tested until 1.4.0 ) following the instruction of https://pytorch.org (CPU only is ok, no need for CUDA/GPU-related dependencies)
+* install pytorch ( > 1.0.0, tested until 2.4.0 ) following the instruction of https://pytorch.org (CPU only is ok, no need for CUDA/GPU-related dependencies)